 Seven-string guitars have their place in metal for sure.
 They can sound brutal through a high-gain amp, and they’ve gone a long way toward shaping modern extreme music.
 But they do make things harder when you are first starting out.

 Sevens have the same six strings you’ll find on a normal 6-string guitar, with the addition of one fatter, lower-pitched string.
 This means you’ve got another string to stumble over as you’re trying to learn basic chord and scales.
-For an intermediate-level guitarist this is a minor issue until they get used to.
+For an intermediate-level guitarist, this is a minor issue until they get used to it.
 For beginners, it can mean tremendous confusion.

 However, there are some exceptions to my advice to avoid a 7-string as a newbie.
-If you are absolutely, positive, unwaveringly sure that the music you want to learn involves 7-string guitars, I say go for it.
+If you are absolutely, positively, unwaveringly sure that the music you want to learn involves 7-string guitars, I say go for it.
 My number-one rule for choosing a first guitar is to start out on an instrument that inspires you.

 If a seven-string guitar inspires you, that’s what you should get.
 Just be aware that you’ll have a bit harder time learning the basics.